filipradenovic/cnnimageretrieval-pytorch/README.md

   | VGG16-GeM (PyTorch) | 87.3 | 87.8 | 60.9 | 69.3 | 32.9 | 44.2 |
   | ResNet101-GeM (MatConvNet) | 87.8 | 92.7 | 64.7 | 77.2 | 38.5 | 56.3 |
   | ResNet101-GeM (PyTorch) | 88.2 | 92.5 | 65.4 | 76.7 | 40.1 | 55.2 |

+  > **Note** (June 2022): We updated download files for [Oxford 5k](https://www.robots.ox.ac.uk/~vgg/data/oxbuildings/) and [Paris 6k](https://www.robots.ox.ac.uk/~vgg/data/parisbuildings/) images to use images with blurred faces as suggested by the original dataset owners.
+Bear in mind, "experiments have shown that one can use the face-blurred version for benchmarking image retrieval with negligible loss of accuracy".

 </details>